 All Other Compensation.
-Beginning July 1, 2013, we contributed \$0.50 for each \$1.00 contributed to our 401(k) plan by all U.S. employees, up to 4% of the employee's base salary.
-In addition, Mr. Navarra was eligible for a benefit under a predecessor Retirement Plan.
-This Plan has been frozen since 2002.

-We provide limited perquisites to certain named executive officers consisting primarily of premiums for term life insurance policies and funding of flexible spending accounts.
+We contribute \$0.50 for each \$1.00 contributed to our 401(k) plan by all U.S. employees, up to 4% of the employee's base salary.
+This contribution increased to up to 6% of the employee's base salary in 2018.
+We also provide limited perquisites to named executive officers consisting primarily of premiums for term life insurance policies.

-We reimburse Thermo for third-party out-of-pocket expenses for transportation, lodging and meals incurred by Messrs.
-Monroe, Lynch and Roberts in connection with performing their services for us.
+We reimburse Thermo for third-party out-of-pocket expenses for transportation, lodging and meals incurred by Thermo employees, including Messrs.
+Monroe, Lynch and Roberts, in connection with their performing services for us.
 These reimbursements are reviewed and approved for payment by our Chief Financial Officer at least once a year.
-The Compensation Committee reviews the total reimbursement amount annually.
-During 2014, we incurred Thermo related expenses of approximately \$274,000.
+During 2017, we incurred Thermo related expenses of approximately \$49,000.